CaptainCrowbar/unicorn-lib/unicorn/format.md

 `"key:value"` format.
 More elaborate formatting for ranges is beyond the scope of this module and will need to be handled by the caller.

+The standard flags use to control formatting are members of the `Format` class, but are documented with the individual functions they control for convenience.
+User defined flags can also be used, as described below under the `format_type()` function.

 ## Contents ##

 [TOC]